zacharycvivian/react-portfolio-app/README.md

 ## Tools
 Frameworks: React/Next.js/Tailwind CSS,
 Database: Google Firebase,
+AI Chatbot: Google Gemini,
 UI Elements: Shadcn.ui (Sidebar, Dropdowns), Radix-ui (Icons), Code Help and Image Generation: ChatGPT-4/DALLE-3,
-Hosting: Domain from Squarespace & Hosted on Vercel
+Hosting: Domain from Squarespace & Hosted on Vercel, Other Tools: Google Search Console (Sitemapping)

 ## Note
 This website and its contents are protected under United States Copyright Law (except artifical-intelligence generated images and text, Shadcn.ui elements, and Radix-ui icons; I do not claim those to be of my own work).
 You are welcome to use my code as a resource for inspiration, but direct plagiarism will NOT be tolerated.
 If you have suggestions for improvements or bug fixes, please log into my website and submit feedback/report bugs under your profile.